Manny789789/gitlearning/readme.txt

 Git tracks
 My stupid boss still prefers SVN.
 HELLO GITHUB
-create a new branch is so quick.
+create a new branch is so quick and simple.